What is a Good 5K Time for a Beginner

 As you might already have guessed, the answer depends on many variables such as age, training level, and gender.

-But all in all, most beginners can complete a 5K in 30 to 40 minutes, and most newbies are pretty satisfied if their finish time is around this benchmark.
+Generally, most beginners can finish a 5K in about 30 to 40 minutes., and most newbies are pretty satisfied if their finish time is around this benchmark.

 A very good finish time for a beginner is anything under 25 minutes, which means maintaining an 8-minute-mile pace throughout the event.
 However, if this is your first time, shooting for an 8-min/pace is quite aggressive—and might be out of your grasp.